-Recycling or repurposing old pillows is a great way to reduce the amount of waste that goes into landfills.
-It’s estimated that Americans alone throw away about 9 million pillows every year, and most of those end up in landfills.
+Recycling or repurposing old pillows is a great way to reduce waste going into landfills.
+It’s estimated that Americans alone throw away about 9 million pillows yearly, and most of them end up in landfills.

-By recycling your old pillows, you can help to reduce the impact of this waste on the environment and save resources that would otherwise be used for producing new pillows.
+By recycling your old pillows, you can help reduce the impact of this waste on the environment and save resources that would otherwise be used to produce new pillows.

 1. Check if your local recycling center accepts old pillows and what types of materials they can accept.

 2. Make sure your pillows are clean and free of any stains or other damage, as these may prevent the recycling center from accepting them.